 (Image credit: wepc.com)

-For tracking aim specifically, it is recommended to use either a claw or a palm grip.
+For tracking aim specifically, we recommended using either a claw or a palm grip.

 The main reason this is the case is that the claw gives you better finger control, which gives you more precise movement.
 The palm gives you a sturdier grip for flick shots stemming from your arm instead of your wrist.